-7.3 Programme Management
+7.2.10 Programme Management

-- 7.3.1 The Strategic Director (SD) Place has the overall responsibility for preparing the Local Plan.
+- 7.2.11 The Strategic Director (SD) Place has the overall responsibility for preparing the Local Plan.
 Day to day management will normally be the Planning and Transport Strategy (PTS) Manager, reporting to the Assistant Director (AD) Planning Transportation and Highways.

-- 7.3.2 A Local Plan Board chaired by the AD with a core membership of the SD and Portfolio holder and PTS manager provide strategic level oversight to the Local Plan programme management and alignment to and linkage to corporate priorities.
+- 7.2.12 A Local Plan Board chaired by the AD with a core membership of the SD and Portfolio holder and PTS manager provide strategic level oversight to the Local Plan programme management and alignment to and linkage to corporate priorities.
 Membership is supplemented by others as required including:

-- Planning;
+- Planning

-- Transport Planning;
+- Transport Planning

-- Economic Development;
+- Economic Development

-- Housing;
+- Housing

-- · Corporate support, and
+- Corporate support

-- Culture, Tourism and Sport.
+- Culture, Tourism and Sport

-- 7.3.3 A new advisory cross party Local Plan Reference Group is proposed to be established to provide opportunity for wider sounding on emerging content and approach ahead of any formal consideration by Executive and Full Council.
+- 7.2.13 A cross party local plan reference group has been established to provide opportunity for wider sounding on emerging content and approach ahead of any formal consideration by Executive and Full Council.
+The membership of the group includes representatives from the main political parties as well as the Chairs/Deputy Chairs of Planning Committees and the Portfolio Holder.

-7.4 Political Management
+7.2.13 Political Management

-- 7.4.1 The process for the approval of the Local Plan will be as follows: - decisions on informal early consultation such as scoping and issues and options work will be approved by the Assistant Director Planning, Transportation and Highways in consultation with Executive Portfolio holder responsible for Planning;
+- 7.2.14 The process for the approval of the Local Plan will be as follows: - Decisions on informal early consultation such as scoping and issues and options work will be approved by the Assistant Director Planning, Transportation and Highways in consultation with Executive Portfolio holder responsible for Planning. - Preferred Options documents will be approved by the Assistant Director Planning, Transportation and Highways in consultation with Executive Portfolio holder responsible for Planning. - Full Council resolution required for submission stages. - Full Council resolution required for adoption stages. - 7.2.15 For all SPDs the process for their approval will be as follows: - Assistant Director PTH in consultation with Executive Portfolio holder responsible for Planning, to approve for consultation draft SPD.

-- preferred Options documents will be approved by the Assistant Director Planning, Transportation and Highways in consultation with Executive Portfolio holder responsible for Planning; - Full Council resolution required for submission stages, and - Full Council resolution required for adoption stages. - 7.4.2 For all SPDs the process for their approval will be as follows: - Assistant Director PTH in consultation with Executive Portfolio holder responsible for Planning, to approve for consultation draft SPD, and - The Executive to approve for adoption by Regulatory and Appeals Committee. - 7.4.3 There will be reports to the Council's Executive on progress in preparing Local Plan and consideration of programme by the relevant Scrutiny Committee at appropriate stages.
+- The Executive to approve for adoption by Regulatory and Appeals Committee - 7.2.17 There will be reports to the Council's Executive on progress in preparing Local Plan and consideration of programme by the relevant Scrutiny Committee at appropriate stages.

-7.5 Risk Assessment
+7.2.18 Risk Assessment

-7.5.1 There are several areas of risk in preparing the Local Plan as set out in the LDS.
+7.2.19 There are several areas of risk in preparing the Local Plan as set out in the LDS.
 The key areas of risk are listed in Table 5 below.
 This identifies the risk factor, the impact of the risk if it occurs, the nature of that impact, the probability of the risk happening and the mitigation or contingency for dealing with the risk.

-Table 5: RISK ASSESSMENT
+Table 3: RISK ASSESSMENT